Ferki-git-creator/fsp/README.txt

-FSP — Find Similar Patterns (Next Level Update)
+FSP — Find Similar Patterns (Next Level Update 2.1)

 ALGORITHM DESCRIPTION

 FSP is a universal data compression algorithm for any files or byte streams.
 Its core idea is to find similar patterns in data and store only the differences or references, avoiding duplication.
-This next-level update adds automatic pattern length selection, optimized reference handling, and extended max pattern lengths for long repeats.
+Version 2.1 adds precise byte-level storage, automatic pattern length selection, optimized reference handling, and extended max pattern lengths for long repeats.

 AUTOMATIC MINIMUM PATTERN SELECTION